TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/WhichPackageAndFormat/Index.rst

 TYPO3 Source
 ~~~~~~~~~~~~

-This contains the source files of the TYPO3 CMS.
-They are mandatory in
+This contains the source files of TYPO3 CMS.
+They are mandatory in all
-all TYPO3 systems.
-Nothing is changed in these folders when you run
+TYPO3 systems.
+Nothing is changed in these folders when you run TYPO3.
-TYPO3.
 When you do an update, these folders must be replaced.

 .. _typo3-dummy: